Skip to content

 Assistive technology refers to any device or software that is designed to help individuals with disabilities more fully participate in their daily lives and activities.
 While most people think of computer-aided tools, like text-to-speech software or robotic devices when they think of technology tools these days, that’s not really accurate.
 There are lots of low, mid and high-tech assistive technology options!

-In the educational setting, assistive tech. or AT, are tools for supporting students with disabilities to learn, have access, or be more independent.
+In the educational setting, assistive tech, or AT, are tools for supporting students with disabilities to learn, have access, or be more independent.
 In other words, AT tools are used to help the student fully participate in the classroom and during activities in the least restrictive environment, as opposed to being placed in a separate or segregated setting.
+When students with special needs receive assistive technology services, it is a way to provide a piece of equipment or tool that the IEP team believes can serve as the technical assistance needed to help them access the general education curriculum.

 Here are a few examples of low, mid and high-tech assistive technology with ways they can be used to support students with disabilities in the least restrictive environment: